atmqca/Huawei-Matebook-13-Linux/README.md

 You can reach the tested distros below.

-If you like this page and want it to get even better and more useful, feel free to contribute issues and pull requests, or just [buy me a coffee](https://www.buymeacoffee.com/nekr0z).

 ## Linux Support Matrix

 | Device | Model |  Works | Notes |